-The Postcode Lottery was also introduced internationally and is now established and successful in Sweden, England and Scotland.
+The Postcode Lottery was also introduced internationally and is now established and successful in Sweden, England, and Scotland.
 The mission of the Postcode Lotteries is to achieve a better world for people and nature; a world in which all people, animals and plants can live healthily, and are treated justly and with respect.

-Prior to focusing on climate change, Roy was Vice President and General Manager of Palm for Europe, Middle East and Africa.
-Before joining Palm, Roy founded the European entity of Handspring in Geneva Switzerland.
+Prior to focusing on climate change, Roy was Vice President and General Manager of Palm for Europe, Middle East, and Africa.
+Before joining Palm, Roy founded the European entity of Handspring in Geneva, Switzerland.
 Earlier roles included European Director of Iomega International in Geneva and a variety of sales and marketing positions at Apple Computer, which culminated in European Marketing Director, based in London and Munich.

-Michael Haas is the Founder and CEO of Orion Renewable Energy Group LLC (Orion), Co-Founder of RDC Developments Ltd. (RDC), and the Founder of Alliance for Climate Education (ACE).
+Michael Haas is the Founder and CEO of Orion Renewable Energy Group LLC (Orion), the Co-Founder of RDC Developments Ltd. (RDC), and the Founder of Alliance for Climate Education (ACE).

-Orion, headquartered in Oakland, CA, was formed in 1998 and became an early pioneer in the development of low cost, utility scale renewable energy.
+Orion, headquartered in Oakland, California, was formed in 1998 and became an early pioneer in the development of low cost, utility-scale renewable energy.
 The company specializes in the development, finance, and construction of wind energy projects in the United States.
-RDC, headquartered in the U.K., was formed in 1997 to help achieve commitments set by the United Kingdom for new alternative energy generation.
+RDC, headquartered in the United Kingdom, was formed in 1997 to help achieve commitments set by the UK for new alternative energy generation.
 Wind energy projects developed by Orion and RDC generate enough zero-carbon electricity to meet the annual electricity needs of approximately 1,500,000 homes.

 ACE was formed in 2008 to educate and inspire young people to break through the challenge of climate change.
 ACE believes that achieving a safe and stable climate in our lifetime requires the ideas, action, and influence of young people.
 In its first four years, ACE educators have reached nearly 1,600,000 high school students in the United States.

-Aside from his responsibilities at Grundfos, Niels Due Jensen is Chairman of the Danish Council for Sustainable Business Development.
+Aside from his responsibilities at Grundfos, Niels is Chairman of the Danish Council for Sustainable Business Development.
 He is a member of the Academy for Technical Sciences and sits on the judging committee for Danish Export Associations.
-He is conferred the title of Knight Commander by her Majesty, The Royal Queen Margaret of Denmark, and has been honored with the Officer Cross of the Polish Republic’s Order of Merit by the polish President.
-As one of the most respected business leaders, Niels Due Jensen is engaging actively in the public debate in Denmark.
+He was conferred the title of Knight Commander by her Majesty, The Royal Queen Margaret of Denmark, and has been honored with the Officer Cross of the Polish Republic’s Order of Merit by the Polish President.
+As a highly respected business leader, Niels engages actively in the public debate in Denmark.

-He holds a B.Sc. in mechanical engineering.
+He holds a B.Sc. in Mechanical Engineering.

-Over the years Strive Masiyiwa has served on many international boards and foundations, and has also been involved in numerous initiatives to promote entrepreneurship and social development in Africa.
+Over the years Strive has served on many international boards and foundations, and has been involved in numerous initiatives to promote entrepreneurship and social development in Africa.
 In 2003 he joined the Rockefeller Foundation Board of Trustees.
 He also serves on the board of AGRA (Alliance for a Green Revolution in Agriculture), an initiative chaired by former Secretary General of the UN Mr. Kofi Annan.

 Idan Ofer is an international business leader and entrepreneur with a track record of results spanning more than 30 years.
-He has achieved success globally in a diverse set of industries including energy, natural resources, oilfield services, automotive, shipping and technology.
+He has achieved success globally in a diverse set of industries including energy, natural resources, oilfield services, automotive, shipping, and technology.

 Idan was also the key figure behind Qoros, Israel Corporation’s joint venture with Chinese auto manufacturer Chery Automobile, to develop the first car made to Western specifications aimed at a domestic Chinese audience.

-The Dutch Charity Lotteries (Dutch Postcode Lottery, BankGiro Lottery, Friends Lottery) give 50% of every ticket sold to good causes in the fields of nature conservation, poverty eradication, human rights and social cohesion (Dutch Postcode Lottery), cultural heritage in the Netherlands (BankGiro Lottery) and health and welfare in the Netherlands (Friends Lottery).
-Over 2011 - thanks to the lotteries’ 3.5 million players – almost €400 million were given away to more than 200 NGOs and cultural institutions in the Netherlands and abroad.
+The Dutch Charity Lotteries (Dutch Postcode Lottery, BankGiro Lottery, Friends Lottery) give 50% of every ticket sold to good causes in the fields of nature conservation, poverty eradication, human rights and social cohesion (Dutch Postcode Lottery), cultural heritage in the Netherlands (BankGiro Lottery), and health and welfare in the Netherlands (Friends Lottery).
 Every year 9 million prizes are given out and a large number of advertising campaigns, television programs and events for lottery participants are produced.
+Thanks to the lotteries’ 3.5 million players in 2011 alone nearly €400 million were given away to more than 200 NGOs and cultural institutions in the Netherlands and abroad.

-Marieke co-initiated, conceptualised and organised the first Postcode Lottery Green Challenge competition in 2007.
-The Green Challenge is an annual worldwide competition for the best green business plan, the award is €500,000.
-To this day, the Green Challenge remains successful.
-It has a high impact not only for green businesses, but also in terms of raising awareness on the potential of green businesses.
+Marieke co-initiated, conceptualized, and organized the first Postcode Lottery Green Challenge competition in 2007.
+The Green Challenge is an annual worldwide competition for the best green business plan, with an award of €500,000.
+To this day, the Green Challenge remains successful, and has a high impact not only directly for the green businesses which win the funds, but also in terms of raising awareness on the potential of green businesses overall.

-In 2009 Marieke was closely involved in introducing the ‘Dream Fund’.
-All beneficiary organisations that receive an annual contribution of the Dutch Postcode Lottery of €1 million or more give 10% of this contribution to this fund.
-With this money (approximately €20 million a year) the lottery challenges these organisations to apply for their dream project: high risk projects with a potentially high impact.
-An example is “A Breakthrough in the fight against AIDS”, the HIV/AIDS treatment as prevention project in Swaziland.
+In 2009 Marieke was closely involved in introducing the ‘Dream Fund.’
+All beneficiary organizations that receive an annual contribution from the Dutch Postcode Lottery of €1 million or more now give 10% of that award to this fund.
+With this money (approximately €20 million a year) the lottery challenges these same organizations to apply for their dream project, which should be a high risk project with a potentially high impact that they might not otherwise be able to launch.
+An example of such a project is “A Breakthrough in the Fight Against AIDS,” which entailed deploying HIV/AIDS treatment through a prevention project in Swaziland.